 The assumed significance level is p=0.05.
 All values of correlation coefficients that are statistically significant are marked in green.
 A stronger shade of green indicates a higher strength of the relationship.
-With a positive value of the coefficient, as the value of one variable increases, the values of the other variable increase, while with a negative value of the coefficient, as the value of one variable increases, the values of the other variable increases, the values of the other variable increases.
+With a positive value of the coefficient, as the value of one variable increases, the values of the other variable increases, while with a negative value of the coefficient, as the value of one variable increases, the values of the other variable decrease.